vaclav/voicemenu/languages/jetbrains.mps.samples.VoiceMenu/README.md

 How to use
 ----------

-To start with your first voice menu create new model in sandbox solution with `WorkSpace` as the root.
+To start with your first voice menu create a new model in the sandbox solution with `WorkSpace` as the root.
 It's highly recommended to use either autocomplete `Ctrl + Space` or intentions `Alt + Enter` for easier usage.

 Simply fill in in each gap one by another.
 Add upto 12 buttons.